Autism-inspired communication at work: practical ways to make messages clearer and more actionable

 Published on 4 April 2024 Written by Dr Lisa Colledge

 Business communication works best when people understand what you’re communicating and act as you intended.
-Autism-inspired best practices help you reduce ambiguity, improve clarity, and build inclusive, actionable messages.
+Autism-inspired communication practices help reduce ambiguity, improve clarity, and make messages more inclusive and actionable.

-When communication isn’t intentionally designed to be neuro-inclusive, the same pattern appears predictably: people interpret messages differently, hesitate to ask questions, and make reasonable assumptions that later turn out to be wrong.
+When communication is not intentionally designed to be cognitively inclusive, the same pattern appears predictably: people interpret messages differently, hesitate to ask questions, and make reasonable assumptions that later turn out to be wrong.
 The visible cost is rework, delays, and frustration.
-The hidden cost is quieter: people stop volunteering ideas, stop taking ownership, and start playing safe because the effort of “getting it wrong” feels too high.
+The hidden cost is quieter: people stop volunteering ideas, stop taking ownership, and begin playing safe because the effort of “getting it wrong” feels too high.

 Three key takeaways

-1. Autistic brains are specialized for focused, detailed activity and new information that you communicate needs to travel through relatively many connections to be processed, understood, and acted on.
-All extra information requires extra effort to filter to your core message.
-We can all help by slowing down and pausing, reducing meaningless noise, and being aware of and explaining idioms, metaphors, and social context.
-A useful guideline is always to ask recipients of your communication to paraphrase back what they have heard and understood, to ensure you can together work to common understanding.
+1. Autistic brains are specialised for focused, detailed work.
+New information must travel through many neural connections to be processed, understood, and acted on.
+Extra information therefore requires extra effort to filter before the core message becomes clear.
+We can help by slowing down, reducing unnecessary noise, and explaining idioms, metaphors, or implicit context.
+A useful guideline is to occasionally ask recipients to paraphrase what they have understood so everyone can align.

 ⭐ Tip 1: build in time for processing